 Are you afraid that someone might steal your app idea?
 If so, you may be considering filing for a mobile app patent.
 But before you do, it’s important to understand the basics of intellectual property law – trademark, copyright protection, and patent law.
 In general, patents are granted for inventions that are new, useful, and non-obvious.
 So, if you have an app idea that meets those criteria, you may be able to obtain a patent for your application.

 If you’re planning to develop a mobile app, it’s important to consider patenting your mobile app idea before you begin the development process.
-Working with a mobile app development company, you can file for a patent, which will give you a year to refine your app concept and determine whether you want to pursue a more permanent patent.
+Working with top mobile app development companies, you can file for a patent, which will give you a year to refine your app concept and determine whether you want to pursue a more permanent patent.
 This is especially important if you have a unique mobile app idea that you want to protect.
 Filing patents for a provisional patent application can help ensure that no one else can copy your concept and produce a similar app.
 In addition, it can give you some negotiating leverage if you decide to sell your app in the future.
 Overall, filing software patents for a provisional application before beginning app development can be a wise investment in your mobile app concept.

 A patent is a form of intellectual property law that provides its owner with the exclusive right to make, use, and sell an invention for a specified period of time.
 In order to get patent your mobile app idea, an inventor must file a patent with the US Patent and Trademark Office(USPTO).